siderolabs/talos/website/content/v1.12/reference/cli.md

       --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
-      --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
+      --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a port and a join token) --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
       --skip-injecting-config                    skip injecting config from embedded metadata server, write config files to current directory